Douglas MacArthur: Battle of Saint-Mihiel and Meuse-Argonne offensive

 The 42nd Division earned a few weeks rest, returning to the line for the Battle of Saint-Mihiel on 12 September 1918.
 The Allied advance proceeded rapidly, and MacArthur was awarded a fifth Silver Star for his leadership of the 84th Infantry Brigade.
-In his later life he recalled:

-In Essey I saw a sight I shall never quite forget.
-Our advance been so rapid the Germans had evacuated in a panic.
-There was a German officer's horse saddled and equipped standing in a barn, a battery of guns complete in every detail, and the entire administration and music of a regimental band.

-He received a sixth Silver Star for his participation in a raid on the night of 25–26 September.
+He received a sixth for his participation in a raid on the night of 25–26 September.
 The 42nd Division was relieved on the night of 30 September and moved to the Argonne sector where it relieved the 1st Division on the night of 11 October.
 On a reconnaissance the next day, MacArthur was gassed again, earning a second Wound Chevron.

-General Pershing (second from left) decorates Brigadier General MacArthur (third from left) with the DSC, October 1918.
+General John J. Pershing (second from left) decorates MacArthur with the DSC, October 1918.
 Major General Charles T. Menoher (left) reads out the citation while Colonel George E. Leach (fourth from left) and Lieutenant Colonel William J. Donovan await their decorations.

-The 42nd Division's participation in the Meuse–Argonne offensive began on 14 October when it attacked with both brigades.
+The 42nd Division joined the Meuse–Argonne offensive on 14 October.
 That evening, a conference was called to discuss the attack, during which Major General Charles P. Summerall, commander of V Corps, telephoned and demanded that Châtillon be taken by 18:00 the next evening.
-An aerial photograph had been obtained that showed a gap in the German barbed wire to the northeast of Châtillon.
+An aerial photograph showed a gap in the German barbed wire northeast of Châtillon.
 Lieutenant Colonel Walter E. Bare—the commander of the 167th Infantry—proposed an attack from that direction, covered by a machine-gun barrage.
 MacArthur adopted this plan.
-He was wounded, but not severely, while leading a reconnaissance patrol into no man's land at night to confirm the existence of the gap in the barbed wire.
-As he mentioned to William Addleman Ganoe a few years later, the Germans saw them and shot at MacArthur and the squad with artillery and machine guns.
+He was wounded, but not severely, while leading a reconnaissance patrol into no man's land at night to confirm the existence of the gap.
+The Germans shot at the squad with artillery and machine guns.
 MacArthur was the sole survivor of the patrol, claiming it was a miracle that he survived.
-He confirmed that there was indeed an enormous, exposed gap in that area due to the lack of enemy gunfire coming from that area.
+He confirmed that there was indeed an enormous gap due to the lack of enemy gunfire coming from that area.